htcondor/htcondor/docs/testing/ornithology/api.rst

 API
 ===

+:doc:`api/fixtures`
+    Functions for defining fixtures, and fixtures provided by Ornithology.

 :doc:`api/condor`
     The central API for standing up and tearing down HTCondor pools, as well as the entrypoint for communicating with them (submitting jobs, reading daemon